-Dr. Anthony Cruz was previously the President of the Kendall Campus of Miami Dade College in Florida, Ms. Terrell-Webb was previously General Counsel for the Madison Metropolitan School District, Dr. King was previously the Vice President for Student Learning, Equity and Success at Shoreline Community College in Washington State, Mr. Rogers was previously the Director of Advocacy and Engagement at the University of Wisconsin-Milwaukee, Mr. Zinck was previously the Vice President of Finance and Administration at Carroll University and Ms. Hamlett was previously Executive Director and General Manager at WCMU Public Media in Michigan.
+Dr. Anthony Cruz was previously the President of the Kendall Campus of Miami Dade College in Florida, Ms. Eslyn was previously Social Media Operations Manager at Google, Ms. Terrell-Webb was previously General Counsel for the Madison Metropolitan School District, Dr. King was previously the Vice President for Student Learning, Equity and Success at Shoreline Community College in Washington State, Mr. Rogers was previously the Director of Advocacy and Engagement at the University of Wisconsin-Milwaukee, Mr. Zinck was previously the Vice President of Finance and Administration at Carroll University and Ms. Hamlett was previously Executive Director and General Manager at WCMU Public Media in Michigan.